 The amenity packages included at the subject development will be competitive with the existing low-income projects in the region.
-However, the renovated development will be positioned at a slight disadvantage based on the lack of a social services package (senior developments only) and a computer lab.
+However, the renovated development will be positioned at a slight disadvantage based on the lack of community space and computer lab.
 Regardless, we do not believe the subject development lacks any amenities that hinder its ability to operate as a Low-Income Housing Tax Credit project.